99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 Before this, you would need docker hub username and password.
 You can sign up for docker hub if you do not already have an account.

-### Task 4 (Create dockerhub and push image to docker hub automatically using Github Actions)
+### Task 4 (Create dockerhub  repo and push image to docker hub automatically using Github Actions)

-Create docker hub account and save username and password somewhere and push image to dockerhub.
+Create docker hub account and save username and access token somewhere.
 ### Solution

 Sign up for docker hub from here [https://hub.docker.com/signup](https://hub.docker.com/signup)

 Once you have the docker hub account, you need to create a repository for your docker image that we are going to push.
+I have named the repo name "crypto-app" as that is the image name that we are going to use.

 Image